PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 ![Simple Channel - multiple commitments](./Simple_Channel4.svg)

-This continues until one of the following happens:
+There are two ways to close the channel:

-1. Bob wishes to close out the channel, and so signs and broadcasts the most recent CTx.
+1. Bob signs and broadcasts a CTx.
+2. The channel expires and Alice broadcasts the RTx.

+The advantage of this style of payment channel is that it is extremely simple.
+The anchor TXO locking script is essentially either a 2-of-2 multisig in the spend branch, or a P2PKH with relative timelock in the refund branch.
+Commitment transitions are achieved simply by Alice constructing and signing new CTXs and sending them to Bob.

+The channel is also almost entirely passive from Bob's point of view.
+He simply needs to keep hold of the most recent CTx, and then sign and broadcast it when he's ready to close the channel.
+Simple channels should be very straightforward for wallets and applications to implement.

+#### 4.3 Closing the channel by redeeming a commitment transaction

+Bob could sign and broadcast his latest CTx to close the channel for a couple of reasons:

-2. the funds in the channel are exhausted and the most recent CTx sends 1 BTC to Bob and 0 to Alice.
-At this point, Bob can just sign and broadcast that CTx and collect the 1 BTC.
+1. Alice has paid exhausted her funds in the channel (ie the most recent CTx sends 1 BTC to Bob and 0 to Alice).
-3. The payment channel expiry duration is reached.
-At this point Alice can reclaim all of the funds in the channel.
-Bob should never let this happen, so should sign and broadcast the most recent CTx well before the expiry duration.
+2. Bob simply wishes to close out the channel and collect his balance from the most recent CTx.

+In either case, he should make sure he signs and broadcasts the most recent CTx well before Alice does, to make sure the RTx doesn't steal the TXIs for his CTx.

 Here's a diagram of Bob closing the channel after 4 commitment transactions: